 The U.S. Bureau of labor statistics forecasts eight percent growth in the mediation field between 2019 – 2029 — much higher than most other occupations.
 As court dockets have become much more crowded and the cost of litigation has skyrocketed, major corporations, small businesses, and individuals have found mediation to be a quick, confidential, and cost-effective means of dispute resolution.
-Mediation is highly effective, with some studies showing an eighty percent resolution rate at or shortly after mediation.
+Mediation is highly effective, with some studies showing an eighty percent conflict resolution rate at or shortly after mediation.

 The mediation practice area can be a well-paid choice that is both challenging and rewarding for those who are suited.
 Mediators, conciliators, and arbitrators are expected to enjoy faster-than-average job growth between 2018 and 2028.
 Average annual earnings are more than $63,000 compared to the median yearly wage of just over $40,000.
 Much higher wages are possible, depending on your work experience with individuals at the top of the field commanding thousands of dollars per day.
 Although the typical level of education is a bachelor’s degree, some mediators do have a master’s degree or even a doctorate.

 For a person attracted to work that involves face-to-face communication, and resolving problems, a career in mediation practice is an excellent work experience.
-Mediators are regularly called on by corporate humans resources and legal departments and state and local governments.
+Mediators are regularly called on by corporate human resources and legal departments and state and local governments.
 Perhaps the biggest single user of mediators is the federal government.
 Mediators also render aid in disputes involving social assistance, family disputes, and health care.

 How to Become a Mediator without a Law Degree?

 Many people ask if becoming a court mediator is a realistic career path without a bachelor’s degree.
 You can become a mediator without a law bachelor’s degree.
 There are other routes to your goal of becoming a mediator.